trubrics/trubrics-sdk/README.md

 trubric.save_local()
 ```

-The trubric defines the gold standard of validations required for the project, and may be used to validate any combination of model and `DataContext`.
+The `Trubric` defines the gold standard of validations required for your project, and may be used to validate any combination of model and `DataContext`.
 Once saved as a .json, the trubric may be run directly from the [CLI](https://trubrics.github.io/trubrics-sdk/run_trubrics/).

 _See a full tutorial on the titanic dataset [here](https://trubrics.github.io/trubrics-sdk/notebooks/titanic-full-demo.html)_.

 ## Collect user feedback with the FeedbackCollector

-Trubrics feedback components help you to collect feedback on your models with your favourite python library.
-Once feedback has been collected from business users, it should be translated into validation points to ensure repeatable checking throughout the lifetime of the model.
+Trubrics feedback components help you collect feedback on your models with your favourite python web development library.
+Once feedback has been collected from business users, it should be translated into validation points to ensure repeatable validations  throughout the lifetime of the model.
 Add the trubrics feedback component to your ML apps now to start collecting feedback:

 <table>
 <tr>